-Hongtao Yu studies the cellular mechanisms that govern chromosome inheritance and integrity, focusing on understanding the spindle checkpointa cellular system that ensures all chromosomes are properly aligned and segregated during mitosis.
+Hongtao Yu studies the cellular mechanisms that govern chromosome inheritance and integrity, focusing on understanding sister-chromatid cohesion and the spindle checkpoint—cellular processes and systems that ensure all chromosomes are properly segregated during cell division.

 Combining cell biological, biochemical, and biophysical methods, my research program aims to understand cellular mechanisms governing genomic stability at the molecular and atomic levels.
 Genome maintenance relies on high-fidelity DNA replication, sister-chromatid cohesion, and chromosome segregation.
 Defects in these processes cause genomic instability and aneuploidy, which can promote tumorigenesis depending on context.
 Successful execution of these processes requires their interactions with underlying chromatin and proper coordination during the cell cycle, particularly in S phase and mitosis (Figure 1).

 In S phase, DNA replication is coupled to the establishment of sister-chromatid cohesion.
 Cohesion establishment requires coordinated interactions among the ring-shaped Cohesin and its regulators, including Pds5, Sororin, and Wapl.
 Sororin and Wapl are positive and negative regulators of cohesin, respectively.
 Pds5 has dual roles, and binds to Sororin and Wapl mutually exclusively.
 Binding of the Pds5-Sororin heterodimer to Cohesin with its Smc3 subunit acetylated establishes cohesion, whereas binding of Pds5-Wapl releases Cohesin from chromatin and inhibits cohesion.
 Antagonistic binding of Sororin and Wapl to Pds5 thus dictates the status of sister-chromatid cohesion.